Freedom! '90: Music video

 By 1990, Michael had become weary of the pressures of fame, telling the Los Angeles Times, "At some point in your career, the situation between yourself and the camera reverses.
 For a certain number of years, you court it and you need it, but ultimately, it needs you more and it's a bit like a relationship.
 The minute that happens, it turns you off ... and it does feel like it is taking something from you."
 Accordingly, he decided not to appear in photo shoots and music videos, saying, "I would like to never step in front of a camera again."

 Although he later relented and decided to film a video for his new song, he still refused to appear in it.
 Instead, inspired by Peter Lindbergh's now-iconic portrait of Naomi Campbell, Linda Evangelista, Tatjana Patitz, Christy Turlington, and Cindy Crawford for the January 1990 cover of the British edition of Vogue, Michael asked the five models to appear in the video.
-While models appearing in music videos was then commonplace, usually such models played the singer's love interest, as with Christie Brinkley's appearance in her future husband Billy Joel's "Uptown Girl" video, or Turlington's appearance in Duran Duran's "Notorious" video.
+While models appearing in music videos was then commonplace, they usually played the singer's love interest, as with Christie Brinkley's appearance in Billy Joel's "Uptown Girl" video, or Turlington's appearance in Duran Duran's "Notorious" video.
 For "Freedom!
-'90", the five models, rather than portraying his on-screen girlfriends, would lip sync the song in his place.
-The video also included male models John Pearson, Scott Benoit, Peter Formby, Todo Segalla, and fashion photographer Mario Sorrenti.
+'90", the five models, rather than portraying his on-screen girlfriends, would lip sync the song in Michael's place.
+The video also included male models John Pearson, Peter Formby, Rafael Edholm, and fashion photographer Mario Sorrenti.

 Evangelista took some persuading before agreeing to appear in the video, saying, "He thought it would make us into a big deal, that it would be good for us.
 I was like, 'Please, we're here.
 We've already arrived!'"
 After speaking with Michael, she was convinced, and rearranged her schedule.
 In a 2015 Vanity Fair article, Evangelista reflected on her decision positively, saying, "Little did I know that to this day, when someone meets me for the first time, they bring up that video.
 That's what they remember.
 So yeah, George was right."
 An initial disagreement over their salaries was resolved when Annie Veltri, who represented Crawford, Evangelista, Campbell, and Patitz at Elite Model Management, clarified that all of her clients would be compensated equally, at $15,000 a day.